analogdevicesinc/msdk/Examples/MAX32672/I2C_SCAN/README.md

 ## Description

-This example uses the I2C Master to find the addresses of any I2C Slave devices connected to the same bus as I2C0.
+This example finds the addresses of any I2C Slave devices connected to the bus.

+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

+### Project-Specific Build Notes

+(None - this project builds as a standard example)

 ## Software